ManCla/ESEC-FSE-2020/SAVE/README.md

  > sudo apt-get install texlive-latex-extra

 ## The dataset
 The datased used in the paper is the *User Generated Content* dataset from youtube[1]: specifically we focused on the sport related videos[2], as explained in the paper, those videos are supposed to be very dynamic and will adequately trigger the adaptation of the encoder.
 The videos are organized in 5 subdirecotries (360P, 480P, 720P, 1080P, 2160P) each containing 31-33 videos.
 The dataset size is about 5.5Gb for this reason we include in the repository only couple of videos for subfolder.
-To process the complete dataset you can download it from this link **FIXME** and substitute the videos folder.
+To process the complete dataset you can download it from this link **add link here** and substitute the videos folder.

 ## Instructions for reproducing the results
 The paper results are reprodiced in three steps: (i) unpacking the videos, (ii) encoding the videos, and (iii) generating the figure.
 The scripts proces the videos in the